seek4science/seek/other-distributions.md

 ## Linux Mint 16

-Ubuntu 14.04 has only recently been released and we haven't yet fully migrated over to testing on that platform.
-These differences also relate to Linux Mint
-16. We don't expect any particular problems once SEEK is installed and running, but there are a couple of minor differences that need to be followed.
+There shoudn't be any problems once SEEK is installed and running, but there are a couple of minor differences that need to be followed during the installation.

 First, there is an additional package required: